 - (a) Violations by other persons.
 A city official or employee shall not knowingly assist or induce, or attempt to assist or induce, any person to violate any provision of this chapter. - (b) Using others to engage in forbidden conduct.
 A city official or employee shall not violate any provision of this chapter through the acts of another. - (c) Participation in ethics violations.
-No person shall intentionally or knowingly induce, attempt to induce, conspire with, aid, or assist, or attempt to aid or assist another person to violate any provision of this chapter.
+No person shall [intentionally or] knowingly induce, attempt to induce, conspire with, aid, or assist, or attempt to aid or assist another person to violate any provision of this chapter.

 SEC.
 12A-8.
-DUTY TO REPORT.
+DUTY TO REPORT VIOLATIONS.

-Duty to report violations.
-Persons shall immediately report any conduct that the person knows to be a violation of this chapter to the inspector general.
+[Duty to report violations.]
+A p[P]erson[s] subject to this chapter shall immediately report any conduct that the person knows to be a violation of this chapter to the inspector general.
 Failure to report a violation of this chapter is a violation of this chapter.
 Any person who knowingly fails to report a violation of this chapter shall be subject to sanctions described in this chapter.
-For purposes of this section, a report made to the inspector general's Fraud, Waste, or Abuse hotline will be considered a report under this section.
+For purposes of this section, a report made to the inspector general's Fraud, Waste, or Abuse hotline is [will be] considered a report under this section.